 •Enlighten each other on treatments and practices

-Prevea Endocrinology would like to introduce a new monthly support group that focuses on dealing with diabetes.
-The group will be open to anyone in the Sheboygan community with diabetes and members of this confidential group will determine goals and guidelines.
+Prevea Endocrinology offers a monthly support group that focuses on living well with diabetes.
+The group will be open to anyone in the Sheboygan community with diabetes and their support person.
 The purpose of the group will be to:

 •Provide resources and education with guest speakers